ArcticCerfi/ArcticCerfi/schemas/PSD/AC_L2D_PSD_naming_conventions_v2.0.md

 H1__			Hairstyle 1
 H2__			Hairstyle 2

-Situational variations (situational or when the base object's name cannot be modified anymore):
+Generic variations:
-Alt1__			Alt-Variation 1 of the base object
+(situational or when the base object's name cannot be modified anymore) Alt1__			Alt-Variation 1 of the base object
 ```